KevinA2505/VastVoid/README.md

 ## Features

 * Land on planets to explore procedurally generated surfaces.
+* Zoom in and out using the mouse wheel.
 * Travel instantly via wormholes linking distant sectors.
 * Engage hyper-speed travel to jump across the map (one-second charge with an eight-second cooldown).